Transport Reversible Jump Proposals: CONDITIONAL TRANSPORT PROPOSALS

 So far, we have introduced a proposition for rejection-free RJMCMC moves based on perfect TMs and model probabilities, and an approach to approximate both of the unknown quantities.
 However, there is one clear drawback to this approach: larger model spaces, such as those encountered in variable selection problems, would still require $k$ {\em individual} approximate TMs to be trained.
-This section explores how to overcome the above problem so one can obtain the approximate TMs by training a {\em single} conditional NF, and modifying the sampling problem appropriately via a {\em saturated space} approach.
-It also provides a numerical variable selection example as a proof of concept for the approach.
+This section explores how to overcome the above problem by modifying the sampling problem appropriately via a {\em saturated space} approach, so one can obtain the approximate TMs by training a single {\em conditional} NF (e.g., \cite{winkler_learning_2019}).
+The general idea of the approach is that the model indicator is given as an input (context) to a function that outputs the parameters of a flow (or sequence thereof).
+Such an approach implicitly defines a family of flows across {\em all} models, yet only requires training once.
+The benefit is thus primarily computational.
+We employ the notation $\tilde{T}(\cdot | k)$ for the flow obtained by providing the conditional normalizing flow model with context $k \in \mathcal{K}$.

-The dimension-saturation approach originally formalized in \cite{brooks_efficient_2003} is an equivalent formulation of RJMCMC that involves an augmented target.
+The dimension-saturation approach, originally considered in \cite{brooks_efficient_2003}, is an equivalent formulation of RJMCMC that involves an augmented target.
 Writing the maximum model dimension as $n_{\rm max}$ (assumed to be finite) and recalling that $\v x=(\v\theta_k,k)$, we define our augmented target to be